 - 6.1 The Finance Department, collaborating with other departments, will prepare a long-term financial plan for each fund to promote responsible planning for the use of resources.
-The long-term financial plans will include projected revenues, expenditures and reserve balances for the next five years for all funds, except the water, wastewater and stormwater funds, which shall include twenty-year financial plans. - 6.2 The City's financial plans should be strategic, reflecting the City Council and community priorities for service while providing resources that fund desired service levels. - 6.3 Long-term projections of revenues and expenditures will be based upon disclosed assumptions, and prepared consistent with best practices established by the Government Finance Officers Association. - 6.4 The long-term financial plans will be integral to the development of the annual budget.
+The long-term financial plans will include projected revenues, expenditures and reserve balances for the next six years for all funds. - 6.2 The City's financial plans should be strategic, reflecting the City Council and community priorities for service while providing resources that fund the desired service levels. - 6.3 Long-term projections of revenues and expenditures will be based upon disclosed assumptions and prepared consistently with best practices established by the Government Finance Officers Association. - 6.4 The long-term financial plans will be integral to the development of the budget.